kingdonb/kuby_test/README.md

 This repo is a [basic rails app](https://twitter.com/searls/status/1245353222425972736) that should serve as a proving ground for implementing the advice that follows.
 If you have a `kuby.rb` file already and have installed the `getkuby/kuby` gem in your Rails app, then you can copy this file into the same path in your git repository and adjust the parameters like Ruby version for your own environment.

 Unless you have everything configured already, there are some steps to make this work on a new repository.
+[How do I run this workflow on a fresh repo?](#tldr-how-do-i-run-this-workflow-on-a-fresh-repo).

 ### Caching Rubygems Installation